Jesse Carll (shipbuilder)

 Jesse Carll (March 12, 1832 - October 24, 1902) was a 19th-century American shipbuilder in Northport, New York.
-He was a shipbuilder in Long Island who built yachts and schooners.
+He was a shipbuilder on Long Island who built yachts and schooners.
 Carll built the popular schooner pilot-boat Jesse Carll, named in his honor.
 He died on October 24, 1902, in Northport, at 72 years old.
 His brother, had the David Carll's shipyard, which was the first commercial shipyard built in City Island.

 Career

 Residence & Shipyard of Jesse Carll by Edward Lange (1882).

 In 1849, when he was 17 years old, he and his brother David Carll apprenticed under James and Lloyd Bayles shipbuilders of Port Jefferson, New York.
 In 1854, he and his brother David Carll, began shipbuilding in Northport under the firm name D & J. Carl.
 They built the 650-ton bark Storm Bird, costing $35,000, which put them into debt.
 They dissolved the partnership in 1865.
 David Carll built his shipyard in City Island and continued with the business until he retired in 1885.

 Jesse Carll continued with his shipyard in Northport under the name Jesse Carll.
 He built yachts, pilot-boats and brigs, including the 1,100-ton bark Mary Greenwood, (1880) the schooner Joseph Budd, (1871) and the pilot-boat Jesse Carll (1885), named in honor of the shipbuilder.

 By 1891, there were only three shipbuilders in Northport.
 By 1900, the Jesse Carll shipyard was the only one that remained in the village.

 Carll started and was a director of the Pennington County Bank in Rapid City and the Custer County Bank of South Dakota.
 He was a founding member of Jephtha Masonic Lodge No. 494 in Huntington, New York, in 1860 and Alcyone Lodge No. 695 in Northport, New York, in 1869.